 Most people will be affected by a policy interest rate increase.
 This means that they’ll pay more interest on their loans.
 Households and businesses are more likely to reduce their expenses when this happens.
 Demand for goods and services is expected to decline and their prices may stabilize in the future:

 If there’s a policy interest rate hike, take some time to think about your current projects and future plans, and make informed decisions.
 You might save money by postponing a major project rather than tackling it now.
-To understand all your options, talk with a financial advisor.
+Use our tools to elect the best investing strategy for you.

 Any reproduction, in whole or in part, is strictly prohibited without the prior written consent of National Bank of Canada.